smajda/todo_django/README.md

 **Note:** In Django, routing is handled by the urls.py files.
 This appendix shall exclude those files, but they are responsible for matching up a url with the appropriate function in the appropriate views.py file.
 There are three urls.py files, located within /todo_dj, /login, and /todo

 There is a function within views.py called login_view.
 That views.py sits within the login folder, and the login folder sits in the root.
 This will be equivalent to login.views.login_view.
-Static files (such as CSS/JS) are collected into a single folder during deployment, but during development, the static files sit in their appropriate folders.
+Static files (such as CSS/JS) are collected into a single folder during deployment; but during development, the static files sit in their appropriate folders.

 **1: Login**
 * User Submits Credentials